bhasden/nodemcu-httpserver/README.md

    * It is recommended you use a firmware build without support for floating point.
    In the (nodemcu-firmware releases page)[https://github.com/nodemcu/nodemcu-firmware/releases] these would be the ones with the term "integer" in them.
-If you want to build your own, then edit file nodemcu-firmware/app/lua/luaconf.h right around line 572 (line number may change) by adding
+If you want to build your own, then edit file app/include/user_config.h right around line 58 (line number may change) by uncommenting

          #define LUA_NUMBER_INTEGRAL